BarahTaijon/SoftWareDefectPrediction/README.md

 calculate the performance of models by using  `metrics.accuracy_score` for accuracy, `metrics.roc_auc_score` for AUC, `metrics.precision_score` for precision, `metrics.recall_score` for recall, and `metrics.f1_score` F1 score metrics for each model.

 #### 8. Compare the effect of the feature selection methods.
-    + Make model comparisons based on the datasets, with different criteria used e.g. accuracy, AUC, precision, etc.
+ - Make comparisons models based on datasets with different criteria, used e.g. accuracy, AUC, precision, etc.
-Here, for each (dataset in a model) create 5 arrays which are the measures.  after testing each model append the value of measure into the array `array.append()`. then make a histogram to show the performance with and without FS methods.
+Here, for (each dataset in a model) create 5 arrays which are the measures.  after testing each model append the value of measure into the array `array.append()`. then make a histogram to show the performance with and without FS methods. for example `jm1` data set has  `jm1_accuracy_svm` array, and `jm1_accuracy_rf`, `jm1_precision_svm`, and  `jm1_precision_rf` each array hold the performance of the classifier only balanced , with GA, and with MVO.

-    + Make model comparisons based on the datasets, with time criteria.
+ - Make comparison models  based on the datasets, with time criteria.
-Finally here, for each (dataset in a model) create an arrays which are the time in seconds.  hold the current time use `start_time = time.time() ` before fitting and testing the model. calculate the time in seconds that the model takes to be fitted and tested by subtracting the current time from the starting time  `time.time() - start_time` . append the value into the time array of that dataset & model `array.append()`.
+Finally here, for each (dataset in a model) create an arrays which are the time in seconds.  hold the current time use `start_time = time.time() ` before fitting and testing the model. calculate the time in seconds that the model takes to be fitted and tested by subtracting the current time from the starting time  `time.time() - start_time` . append the value into the time array of that dataset & model `array. append()`.
 Then make a plot to show the time performance with and without FS methods.